Hello, I’m Marvin Danig—an engineer and an American in-the-making.

-This blog represents my own thoughts, and not that of my employer.
-Hopefully that’s clear from the casual (and sometimes irreverent!) tone.
+This blog represents my personal thoughts, and not that of my employer(s) or the companies that I am involved with.

 Hopefully, that’s clear from the casual tone of this blog.

 Originally from India, I finished my undergraduate degree in engineering from the Indian Institute of Technology, Kharagpur in the year 2002.
 At the time I used to be a lead guitarist in my hall band.

 I have since moved away from music scene, but I do love to listen to great music as you can see from the posts on this blog.
 I am a soldier of science and technology, and filter everything that I work on through the lens of science and math alone.